civicrm/civicrm-dev-docs/docs/extensions/basics.md

 page](/extend-stages) for background on the publishing and review process for [published extensions](https://civicrm.org/extensions).

+## Extension Names

+All extension names follow the same convention as Java package names – they look like reversed domain names. (e.g.  `com.example.myextension`).
+For module-extensions, the last word in the module name will be the module's *short-name*.
+The short-name *must* be unique.
+It is possible to pick a different short-name, but that requires extra work.

 ## Pre-Requisites

 -   Have basic knowledge of PHP, Unix, and object-oriented programming